 The spring school will first introduce general relativity; we will then discuss black holes, gravitational waves, cosmology, quantum field theory, and quantum gravity.
 We will cover in particular the recent discoveries of merging black hole and neutron star.
 We also give insights into current research at the institute, both related to gravitational waves and beyond.

 Lectures will take place daily during the morning.
 In the afternoons, we provide exercises and the opportunity for questions and discussions.
-We also plan two excursions to sights in the vicinity of Potsdam.

 The Jürgen Ehlers Spring School takes place at the Max Planck campus in Potsdam.
 Potsdam is the capital of the state of Brandenburg and hosts multiple UNESCO World-Heritage Sites.
 It lies in close proximity to Berlin.